cleder/awesome-python-testing/README.md

 - [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - Approvals work by comparing the test results to a golden master.
 - [pytest-codegen](https://github.com/jeremyschiemann/pytest-codegen) - Pytest-codgen will statically analyze your code to create pytest function stubs.
 - [teyit](https://github.com/isidentical/teyit) - A static analyzer and a refactoring tool to rewrite your unittest assertions in the right way.
+- [pifpaf](https://github.com/jd/pifpaf) - Pifpaf is a suite of fixtures and a command-line tool that allows to start and stop daemons for a quick throw-away usage.
+This is typically useful when needing these daemons to run integration testing.
+- [mock_autogen](https://github.com/pksol/mock_autogen) - A tool to auto generate the basic mocks and asserts for faster unit testing using the AAA pattern.
+- [ghostwriter](https://hypothesis.readthedocs.io/en/latest/ghostwriter.html) - Writing tests with Hypothesis frees you from the tedium of deciding on and writing out specific inputs to test.
+Now, the hypothesis.extra.ghostwriter module can write your test functions for you too!

 ## Related